joe-warrington/fastsos/README.md

     DYLD_LIBRARY_PATH

 which supplies paths to dynamically-linked libraries for the linker, must also be set (or appended, if the variable is already in use) with `<mosek install dir>/<version number>/tools/platform/osx64x86/bin` in the case of Mac OSX, and similar for other operating systems.
-At time of writing, the only compilation has been with Mac OS 10.14.1 and MOSEK 9.0.
+At time of writing, the only compilation tested has been on Mac OS 10.14.1 with MOSEK 9.0.

 ### Running